-NOTE: Tuition and fees at River Valley Community College are determined by an act of the New Hampshire Legislature.
+NOTE: Tuition and fees at River Valley Community College are determined by the CCSNH Board of Trustees.
 Tuition and fees are subject to change without notice.
 Applicants should check with the College for verification of current charges.

 Refunds For Tuition